pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 If you need to temporarily revoke TiDB Cloud's access to CMEK, follow these steps:

-1. The user needs to revoke the corresponding permissions and update the KMS Key policy on the AWS KMS console.
+1. On the AWS KMS console, revoke the corresponding permissions and update the KMS Key policy.
-2. Pause all the clusters under the project on the TiDB Cloud console.
+2. On the TiDB Cloud console, pause all the clusters in the project.

 > **Note:**
 >